QuickRoll12/QuickRollTest/README.md

 # Attendance System

 A real-time attendance tracking system with multi-session support for different courses and sections.
-Built with React, Node.js, Express, Socket.IO, and MongoDB.
+Built with React, Node.js, Express, Socket.IO, and MongoDB..

 ## Environment Variables